Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Sequential entanglement generation with error detection

 \section{Sequential entanglement generation with error detection}

-Let us explain the core idea and motivation behind our proposed setting in this section.
+In this section, we explain the core idea and motivation behind our proposed setting.
 Suppose two users, say Alice and Bob, wish to distribute a shared entangled state across a quantum network, as shown in \cref{fig:network_path}.
 To do so, they employ a quantum repeater protocol that coordinates and exploits the available network resources, such as physical channels and quantum memories.

 In conventional repeater protocols, the network allocates a path to Alice and Bob, e.g., via nodes \(\repeater{1}, \repeater{2}, \dots\), in \cref{fig:network_path}, and reserves the required resources at the corresponding nodes.
 Then, {\em in parallel}, the nodes attempt to generate entanglement across all elementary links, and they subsequently execute entanglement swapping~\cite{Zukowski_Swapping:1993} at the intermediate nodes.
-This strategy, which we refer to as parallel entanglement generation (PEG), generally reduced waiting times, minimizing the effects of quantum memory decoherence.
-Moreover, it allows the repeater protocol to optimize the order of any subsequent operations~\cite{Chang_OrderMatters:2022,Pathumsoot_BoostingFidelity:2024}, for instance choosing a nested swapping strategy~\cite{Briegel_ImperfectOps:1998} when dealing with probabilistic repeaters or swapping as soon as possible if deterministic Bell-state measurements (BSMs) are available.
+This strategy, which we refer to as parallel entanglement generation (PEG), generally reduces waiting times, minimizing the effects of quantum memory decoherence.
+Moreover, it allows the repeater protocol to optimize the order of any subsequent operations~\cite{Chang_OrderMatters:2022,Pathumsoot_BoostingFidelity:2024}, for instance, by choosing a nested swapping strategy~\cite{Briegel_ImperfectOps:1998} when dealing with probabilistic repeaters or swapping as soon as possible if deterministic Bell-state measurements (BSMs) are available.

 The PEG approach can be likened to the classical circuit switching approach~\cite{Peterson_ComputerNetworks:2007,Kurose_ComputerNetworking:2017}, a connection-oriented strategy in which a physical path, and the corresponding necessary resources, is reserved and allocated to each pair of communicating users.
 Much like circuit switching, PEG may not be appropriate for large networks with bursty traffic.
 In such networks, many users may wish to distribute quantum information simultaneously, so making a fair and efficient use of the network resources is critical.